 There is a certain degree of sensationalism surrounding the term “whistleblowing” that scares employers and employees alike.
 It is a term coined in the Elizabethan era to describe the revealing of secret information which was later used in the twentieth century to describe the literal blowing of whistles in an attempt to prevent illegal or immoral activity.
 The term “whistleblowing” does not appear anywhere in Manx legislation.

 Commonly synonymous with “snitching”, discussions of whistleblowing causes many to mistakenly attribute certain characteristics or motives to the individual concerned that are rarely the reality.
 A major pitfall facing employers is the misconception that whistleblowing involves an employee revealing the deep, dark secrets of a company when in reality it can be something as commonplace as an employee raising concerns about management’s approach to staffing/handover/evolving job roles and the impact this is having on the wellbeing of the whistleblower or their colleagues.
-A harsh lesson learnt in the recent 2022 Employment and Equality Tribunal decision of Campbell v Champion Tech Ltd., discussed further in the body of this article.
+A harsh lesson learnt in a recent Employment Tribunal hearing during November 2022, which will be discussed further in the body of this article.